kodegrenade/kodegrenade/README.md

 ### Hi there 👋

 A software developer, foodie and a digital olofofo(gossip).
-I basically do what works on the pcs and phone.

 <!--
 **Brhamix/Brhamix** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.